jmmoore/jmmoore.github.io/_posts/2020-08-11-Lefty-Typing.md

 My therapist tells me that self-care isn't always about doing the easiest thing.
 If we don't address the core concerns of existence, eating and bathing and dressing, our self-esteem plummets.

 So, when an opportunity presents itself to step out of your comfort zone, to try something that's hard or expose a weakness, take it.
 Especially if it's trivial.

-It'll give you good practice for when you *really* have to step up.
+It's good practice for when you *really* have to step up.